kubedb/cli/docs/tutorials/mongodb/README.md

 ```

 KubeDB operator will notice that `spec.resume` is set to true.
-KubeDB operator will delete the DormantDatabase tpr and create a new MongoDB tpr using the original spec.
+KubeDB operator will delete the DormantDatabase object and create a new MongoDB object using the original spec.
 This will in turn start a new StatefulSet which will mount the originally created PVCs.
 Thus the original database is resumed.

 ## Wipeout Dormant Database
 You can also wipe out a DormantDatabase by setting `spec.wipeOut` to true.
-KubeDB operator will delete the PVCs, delete any relevant Snapshot tprs for this database and also delete snapshot data stored in the Cloud Storage buckets.
+KubeDB operator will delete the PVCs, delete any relevant Snapshot objects for this database and also delete snapshot data stored in the Cloud Storage buckets.
 There is no way to resume a wiped out database.
 So, be sure before you wipe out a database.

 ```yaml
 $ kubedb edit drmn -n demo mgo1